hyroai/gamla/docs/README.rst

    :alt: Build Status

-גamla is a functional programming library for python which is performant and supports ``async``.
+גamla is a performant functional programming library for python which supports async.

 Installation
 ------------